GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 *Unknown number of sources.*
 The second task also evaluates the model's ability to accurately predict an unknown number of #acr("DoA") values.
-Such a setup resembles a conventional single-class detection problem, such as present in the computer vision literature.
+Such a setup resembles a conventional single-class detection problem in the computer vision literature.
 In this case, the matching between ground truth #acr("DoA") angles $y_i = {phi.alt_(i j): j = 1, dots, z_i}$ and the predictions $hat(y)_i = {phi.alt_(i k): k = 1, dots, hat(z)_i}$ extracted by applying @eq:ssl:multi_source:decoding_unknown_sources might be incomplete, i.e. $hat(z)_i != z_i$.

 The following function denotes a positive match: